· ·

 I’d also bought a LOT more snacks from a Pakbeng mini mart before boarding, plus a few pre-ordered fresh food choices.
 I spent my time eating, watching the river, and talking to my seatmates.

 Like yesterday, the first three hours on the river were great.
 Somewhere in hour 4 I got tired, grumpy, and ready to be OFF the boat.
-Unfortunately I was stuck there for about 6 hours total, when we arrived in Luang Prabang around 4:30 pm.
+Unfortunately I was stuck there for about another 2 hours, when we arrived in Luang Prabang around 4:30 pm for a total 6 hour trip.

 The boat pier is 10km from the main part of town.
 There’s a tuk tuk scheme where you buy a ticket into town for 40,000 kip / $2 USD and they drop you off at the Night Market area within the main part of Luang Prabang.
 From there you can either walk to your hostel, as I did, or get another tuk tuk to take you to your hotel.